klagan/klagan.github.io/_posts/2019-03-24-vscode-extension-manual-sync.md

 code --install-extension vsciot-vscode.vscode-arduino
 code --install-extension vsciot-vscode.vscode-iot-workbench
 ```
+---

+## three
-3. Now I **think** you just run these commands on the destination machine.
+Now I **think** you just run these commands on the destination machine.
 I will try tomorrow and see what happens.

+---